 With the thread pool plugin enabled, large numbers of connections could lead to a Valgrind panic or failure of clients to be able to connect.
 (Bug #16088658, Bug #16196591)

-DATABASE from working.
-This file is no longer
+DROP DATABASEfrom working.
+This file is no longer included.
+Also, a

 Setting a system variable to

 DEFAULTcould cause the server to exit.
 (Bug #16044655)

 ha_innodb.ccwould retry 10 times and sleep for a microsecond each time while holding

 LOCK_open.
 The retry logic for partitioned tables was introduced as a fix for Bug#33349 but did not include a test case to validate it.
 This fix removes the retry logic for partitioned tables.
 If the problem reported in Bug#33349 reappears, a different solution will be explored.
 (Bug #15973904)

 Contention in the thread pool during kill processing could lead to a Valgrind panic.
 (Bug #15921866)

 The MSI Installer installed MySQL in “per-user” mode, which could result in conflicts or failure to detect an existing installation if two users installed MySQL on the same machine.
 Now the MSI Installer uses “per-machine” installation mode.
 (Bug #14711808)

 When a client program loses the connection to the MySQL server or if the server begins a shutdown after the client has executed